To combine history, anthropology and photography, can make photography a way of looking to history and to anthropology.

 The South as a repetition: António Carreira’s field missions to Angola (1965-69)

 Carreira carried out 5 missions of about 2 months each, every year from 1965 to 1969.
 The missions were coordinated by the Museum of Overseas Ethnology, and state funded.

 The liberation struggle started in 1961, thus all of Carreira’s missions to Angola were conducted in a territory at war.
 The maps have signalled known attacks, by any of the intervenients, taking place in the same year.

 The over-embracing archive: António Carreira’s field photographic production in Angola (1965-69)

-Between 1964 and 1973, Carreira conducted 11 missions to then Portuguese Overseas territories, coordinated by the Overseas Ethnology Museum.
+Between 1964 and 1973, Carreira conducted 11 missions to then Portuguese colonies, coordinated by the then designated Overseas Ethnology Museum.